thatdocslady/stgovirt.github.io/source/community/outreachy.html.md

 ### Greg Sheremeta

-**Contact Info:** mail: gshereme@redhat.com, irc: gshereme in #ovirt channel in irc.oftc.net **Ideas You Would like to See for oVirt:** Mostly some frontend improvements I'd like to see regarding the usage of Bootstrap and SASS
+**Contact Info:** mail: gshereme@redhat.com, irc: gshereme in #ovirt channel in irc.oftc.net **Ideas You Would like to See for oVirt:** A small, perhaps mobile-friendly client using oVirt.js.

-*   implementing SASS in the oVirt webapps and porting CSS over from GWT embedded to SASS
-*   implementing Bootstrap grids in oVirt dialogs and pages

 ### Dan Kenigsberg